What does an Employer Brand Director do?

 Other Questions about Employer Brand Director

-What is an Employer Brand Director?
+What research should I do before applying as an Employer Brand Director?